eCourse Growth Strategies

 3: Outdated Site: Another reason that you might be seeing lower sales numbers is because over the years your eLearning site may have started to look outdated.
 Site aging is a natural process but requires your attention once in a while.
 Sometimes a decent design update is enough to jolt your site back up to normal sales levels.

-In the end, it’s up to you to 1) find out if you have a problem or if the drop in sales in part of your eCourse site’s natural rhythm 2) Properly diagnose the problem by identifying what’s contributing to the dip in sales and lastly 3) Implement a strategy (like this one) to bounce back.
+In the end, it’s up to you to 1) find out if you have a problem or if the drop in sales in part of your eCourse site’s natural rhythm 2) Properly diagnose the problem by identifying what’s contributing to the dip in sales and lastly 3) Implement a strategy.